miroslavpejic85/mirotalk-docs/docs/license/index.md

 </header>

 !!! warning "Review the complete terms"
     This page is a practical summary, not legal advice or a replacement for the applicable license.
-Review the [AGPLv3 text](https://www.gnu.org/licenses/agpl-3.0.html) or the license terms shown on CodeCanyon before using or purchasing a product.
-The applicable license and marketplace listing control if this summary differs from them.
+Review the [AGPLv3 text](https://www.gnu.org/licenses/agpl-3.0.html) or the applicable commercial license terms before using or purchasing a product.
+The applicable license and checkout terms control if this summary differs from them.

 ## Compare licensing paths